Deraj21/jaredmtanner-portfolio/public/sections/about-me.md

 ![profile](jaredmtanner-portfolio/images/tree-profile.jpg)

 **I am a problem solver.**
-I really enjoy my work when I am given a problem to solve rather than a solution to code.
+I really enjoy my work when I am given a problem to solve rather than a website to code.
 I like sinking my teeth into a difficult challenge that makes me think outside the box, and find an innovative solution.

 **I design solutions before writing a single line of code.**
 Breaking problems down helps me weed out bad solutions quickly, and minimizes the amount of back-tracking and wasted time.